skklogw7/DevelopingDataProductsApp/README.md

 This simple interactive web app was made in partial fulfillment of the Coursera class, "Developing Data Products."
 The app can be found here: https://skklogw7.shinyapps.io/dataprod_app

-The app takes 5 test scores as input and returns a simple table of summary statistics.
+The app takes as input:
+* 5 test scores and their respective study time.

+It returns:
+* A table of summary statistics and a chart that plots the relationship between study time and grade earned.